 “You look worried,” Clarke said.
 “I’m assuming it’s from seeing Carrie?”

 “Oh!
 Right.
 Except no. That is…” Luci pinched the bridge of her nose.
 “I’m worried about Carrie, but I have some other things on my mind today too.”

 Clarke cocked his head to the side.
-“You mean like whether we’re going to be able to pull off this whole rescue operation?”
+“You mean like whether we’re going to pull off this whole crazy rescue operation?”

 “Yeah…” Luci paused, then reached out to grab Clarke’s shoulder, maneuvering him away from the people nearby.
 “Maybe I need to talk to someone who’s not Frank,” she decided, glancing briefly back over her shoulder before looking up to meet his gaze.
 “Clarke – are we doing the right thing here?”

 Clarke frowned.
 “You don’t think we should save Julie?”

 “Oh no, it’s not that,” Luci corrected with an immediate shake of her head.
 “Not even Julie deserved to die this way.
 It’s more… what if we’re all being manipulated into doing it?”

 “Manipulated?”
 Clarke repeated back, raising an eyebrow.